-(a) At any time, a holder of Preferred Shares may, subject to the provisions of the BCBCA, give to the Company irrevocable notice that he wishes the Company to redeem pursuant to the provisions of Section 21.5 of the Company's Articles some or all of the Preferred Shares owned by him and some or all of the Preferred Shares, if any, owned by his deferred plans.
+(a) At any time, a holder of Preferred Shares may, subject to the provisions of the BCBCA, give to the Company irrevocable notice that he wishes the Company to redeem pursuant to the provisions of Section 28.6 of the Company's Articles some or all of the Preferred Shares owned by him and some or all of the Preferred Shares, if any, owned by his deferred plans.
 The Redemption Notice shall be sent by registered mail or delivered to the registered office of the Company.
-Within 90 days after the Redemption Notice was received, the Company shall, subject to the provisions of subparagraph (c) below, redeem the Preferred Shares specified in the Redemption Notice by paying to the holder of the Preferred Shares upon surrender of the Share Certificates endorsed in bearer form representing the shares to be redeemed, in accordance with the instructions contained in the Redemption Notice, a sum of money equal to the product of the Redemption Amount, multiplied by the Preferred Shares specified in the Redemption Notice.
+Within ninety (90) days after the Redemption Notice was received, the Company shall, subject to the provisions of sub-paragraph (c) below, redeem the Preferred Shares specified in the Redemption Notice by paying to the holder of the Preferred Shares upon surrender of the Share Certificates endorsed in bearer form representing the shares to be redeemed, in accordance with the instructions contained in the Redemption Notice, a sum of money equal to the product of the Redemption Amount, multiplied by the Preferred Shares specified in the Redemption Notice.

-- (b) A redemption in accordance with the provisions of sub-paragraph (a) above shall only be effected by the Company if: - (i) The Company is not insolvent at the time that the redemption is to be effected and if the redemption would not render the Company insolvent, and - (ii) In the opinion of the Directors the redemption would not cause the Company to become disqualified as a MIC pursuant to the Tax Act.
+- (b) A redemption in accordance with the provisions of sub-paragraph (a) above shall only be effected by the Company if: - (i) The Company is not insolvent at the time that the redemption is to be effected and if the redemption would not render the Company insolvent, and - (ii) In the opinion of the Directors the redemption would not cause the Company to become disqualified as a MIC as defined pursuant to the Tax Act.

-A valid Redemption Notice may not be withdrawn and a holder of Preferred Shares who is a Director and who gives a Redemption Notice to the Company to redeem all of the Preferred Shares owned by him or his deferred plan shall be deemed to have resigned as a Director of the Company on the date such Redemption Notice is received by the Company.
+A valid Redemption Notice may not be withdrawn and a holder of Preferred Shares who is a Director and who gives a Redemption Notice to the Company to redeem all of the Shares owned by him or his deferred plan shall be deemed to have resigned as a Director of the Company on the date such Redemption Notice is received by the Company.

-- (c) Notwithstanding the provisions of sub-paragraph (a) above, the Directors may determine, in their absolute discretion, the maximum number of Preferred Shares the Company shall redeem in any one Fiscal Year.
-In the event of such determination, the Directors shall, by resolution, determine the Preferred Shares to be redeemed in that Fiscal Year by the dates the Redemption Notices were received by the Company, with the Preferred Shares set out in the Redemption Notices in the possession of the Company the longer time being redeemed prior to the Preferred Shares set out in the Redemption Notices in the possession of the Company the possession of the Company the shorter time. - (d) Upon payment in full of the Redemption Amount being made by the Company, the Preferred Shares specified in the Redemption Notice shall be redeemed and the certificate representing such shares shall be cancelled.
+- (c) Notwithstanding the provisions of sub-paragraph (a) above, the Directors may determine, in their absolute discretion, that the Company, shall not in any one fiscal year redeem more than five percent (5%) of the number of issued and outstanding Preferred Shares.
+In the event of such determination, the Directors shall, by resolution, determine the Preferred Shares to be redeemed in that fiscal year by the dates the Redemption Notices were received by the Company, with the Preferred Shares set out in the Redemption Notices in the possession of the Company the longer time being redeemed prior to the Preferred Shares set out in the Redemption Notices in the possession of the Company the shorter time. - (d) Upon payment in full of the Redemption Amount being made by the Company, the Preferred Shares specified in the Redemption Notice shall be redeemed and the certificate representing such shares shall be cancelled.
 If a part only of the shares represented by any certificate be redeemed, a new certificate for the balance shall be issued at the expense of the holder.
 From and after the date of delivery of the Redemption Notice, the holder of the Preferred Shares specified for redemption in the Redemption Notice shall continue to be entitled to dividends and shall continue to be entitled to any other rights in respect of such shares until payment in full of the Redemption Amount, at which time all rights in respect of such shares shall become null and void.
 If payment in full of the Redemption Amount shall not be made by the Company, the rights of the holder of such shares shall remain unimpaired.